s2l1/Headless-Samourai-Dojo/README.md

 # builds bitcoin transaction index

 rpcuser=XXX
-# put any username you prefer for rpc access, please make sure this is the same as BITCOIND_RPC_USER in Section 15.
+# put any username you prefer for rpc access, please make sure this is the same as BITCOIND_RPC_USER in Section 15

 rpcpassword=XXX
-# put any password you prefer for rpc access, please make sure is the same as BITCOIND_RPC_PASSWORD in Section 15.
+# put any password you prefer for rpc access, please make sure is the same as BITCOIND_RPC_PASSWORD in Section 15

 rpcallowip=0.0.0.0/0
-# 0.0.0.0/0 will allow all rpcbind registered addresses !!!LOCK THIS DOWN LATER!!!!
+# for max security, I think the accesses to the RPC API should be restricted as much as possible by using rpcallowip=
+# the idea is to restrict this access to IP addresses of machines on the LAN which absolutely need to access the RPC API

 rpcport=8332
 # port used to access rpc, 8332 is the default so do not change this